 Test Case Set

-Use case sets must be configured in advance.
+Use cases sets for logon must be configured in advance.
 If no use case sets are configured, you can click Use Cases.
 On the Scripts tab of the page that appears, you can configure a use case set.
 For more information, see Create or import a use case set.

 Parameter groups related to use case sets for logon must be configured in advance.
 For more information, see Create a parameter group.

 Specifies whether the account can be used to log on to the app only from a single device when Logon Method is set to Logon by Use Case Set.

 The dSYM file that corresponds to the .ipa package.
 Compress the dSYM file to a ZIP file before you upload it.